Skip to main content

 2. Group B includes the rest o the general education and elective school subjects and they are tested through the written school-leaving exams.

-Evening general grade C subjects are divided into groups:
+Evening general grade C subjects are also divided into 2 groups:

 1. Group A: